GAM3RG33K/plantuml_guide/README.md

 ## Notes:
-My setup is in a Windows environment with my specific requirements, so some specific steps might not work with your system.
+ - My setup is in a Windows environment with my specific requirements, so some specific steps might not work with your system.
 Please adjust the settings according to your own sytem and requirements.
+  - Please use latest plantuml jar from the original project to keep everything in sync and working